What if you spent all of your time and effort listening to the customer, and all you ended up creating was a car like 'The Homer'?

 An endless parade of people with really good, concrete reasons will ask you to make your product more "advanced" or "flexible" (i.e. complicated).
 Listen to them, but balance the feedback with a thought to the many more who won't buy a complicated product.— DHH (@dhh) March 13, 2018

 ...which neatly shows why every new feature needs to only be admitted into your system after a lot of careful weighing up.
-The complexity tax is a big one.
+The complexity tax is hefty.

 The better your product is, the more attention it gets, the more feature requests you receive, the better you get at saying no, thinking no, and meaning no. In the early days, you get less attention and fewer feature requests.
-So it's tempting to say "Why, yes!
+So it's tempting to develop a habit of saying "Why, yes!
 Certainly!" to all of them.
 Practice this instead: "Hmm, interesting, tell me a little more?"